Spencer Dinwiddie

-Spencer Gray Dinwiddie (born April 6, 1993) is an American professional basketball player for the FC Bayern Munich of the Basketball Bundesliga and EuroLeague.
+Spencer Gray Dinwiddie (born April 6, 1993) is an American professional basketball player who last played for FC Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.
 He played college basketball for the Colorado Buffaloes and earned first-team all-conference honors in the Pac-12 as a sophomore in 2013.
 He missed most of his junior year after injuring his anterior cruciate ligament (ACL).

 Dinwiddie recovered and was selected by the Detroit Pistons in the second round of the 2014 NBA draft.
 After two seasons with the Pistons, he joined the Brooklyn Nets in December 2016 and played with them until being traded to the Washington Wizards in 2021.
 In February 2022, Dinwiddie was traded to the Dallas Mavericks and in 2023, he was traded back to the Brooklyn Nets and was traded to the Toronto Raptors the following year in February 2024 before being immediately waived by Toronto.
 He signed with the Los Angeles Lakers for the remainder of the season in a bench role.